David Sylvian: 1991–1994: Rain Tree Crow and Robert Fripp

-To capitalise on the album's success, they went back out on the road on their "The Road to Graceland Tour" which began in Tokyo 14 October 1993.
+To capitalise on the album's success, they went back out on the road on their "The Road to Graceland Tour" which began in Tokyo on 14 October 1993.
 The additional musicians on stage with Sylvian, Fripp and Gunn were Michael Brook and Pat Mastelotto.
-A live recording, called Damage, released in 1994, was culled from the final shows of the tour.
+A live recording, titled Damage, released in 1994, was culled from the final shows of the tour.

 Sylvian and Fripp's final collaboration was the installation Redemption – Approaching Silence.
 The exhibition was held at the P3 Art and Environment centre in Shinjuku, Tokyo, and ran from 30 August to 18 September 1994.
 The accompanying music was composed by Sylvian, with text written and recited by Fripp.

 1995-1999: Slow Fire Tour and Dead Bees on a Cake

 At the end of August 1995, Sylvian undertook a one-man solo tour which he called 'Slow Fire – A Personal Retrospective', with dates in Italy, Germany, Japan, Belgium, The Netherlands, England, Canada and North America.
 The last show on the tour was played in New York City at The Town Hall 11 November 1995.
 The show featured songs drawn from throughout Sylvian's career, singing and playing piano and guitar.

 In 1999, Sylvian released Dead Bees on a Cake, his first solo album proper since Secrets of the Beehive 12 years earlier.
 Once the album was mixed at Dave Kents Napa Studio, the project was finished, from the beginning to end a process that extended from 1993 to the late summer of 1998, Dead Bees on a Cake eventually being released in March 1999.

 The album gathered together the most eclectic influences of all his recordings, ranging from soul music to jazz fusion to blues to Eastern-inflected spiritual chants, and most of the songs' lyrics reflected the now 41-year-old Sylvian's inner peace resulting from his marriage, family, and beliefs.
 Guest musicians included long-time friend Ryuichi Sakamoto, classically trained tabla player Talvin Singh, avant-garde guitarist Marc Ribot, jazz trumpeter Kenny Wheeler, and contemporary jazz guitarist Bill Frisell.
 In 2010, Sylvian said, "Since the early '80s I've been interested in deconstructing the familiar forms of popular song, in retaining the structure but removing the pillars of support.
 My work continually returns to this question: how much of the framework can you remove while still being able to identify what is, after all, a familiar form?"